interactions-py/interactions.py/docs/faq.rst

     This page is maintained by the Helpers of the Discord server, and developers at their discretion.
-For any comments, feedback or concerns please consider joining our `Discord Server`_ and bringing it up in our support channels.
+For any comments, feedback or concerns, please consider joining our `Discord Server`_ and bringing it up in our support channels.